 And if you aren’t being asked to interviews in the first place?
 A lack of response is feedback too, argues McGuire.
 Indeed, she calls it “feedback you can’t afford to ignore”, noting that “it could be that you aren’t targeting the right roles, or your CV needs improvement”.
 Consistent rejection before the interview step of every opportunity is a strong indication that your resume isn’t leaving an impression.
 If this is the case, it is time to give your resume a second look.

 An unusual but potentially useful source of feedback can be found in people you haven’t met.
-Johann Beishline advises asking “strangers in coffee shops” for their opinion of your resume.
 Strangers will have the objectivity to see your resume as just a resume, without their opinion of you clouding their judgement.
 Further, because they don’t know you, they will be less likely to hold back their critiques for fear of offending you as friends and family might.

 Talking to strangers is difficult enough without asking them for a time-consuming favour, however, and many will not have the confidence to make this request.
 In this case, the best place to look for advice from strangers is on the internet.
 Keep an eye out for online resources and job-search related forums.
 Reddit’s /r/resumes subreddit, for example, is a great place for having your resume reviewed.
 Simply anonymize your resume and share it there; the subscribers to the subreddit will respond with their feedback.
 This is an effective way of showing your resume to several people at once, and due to the anonymity of the internet, the criticism you receive will be sufficiently objective.

 The obvious place to go for help writing your resume is to a resume writer.
 There is an industry of recruiters, writers, and HR professionals who would be happy to review your resume (typically for a fee).
-This article from The Guardian recommends professional resume writers as people who are “prepared to take the time to unearth your core accomplishments, choose exactly the right words for maximum impact” and understand “what and where to edit”.
+A good resume writer will be prepared to take the time to identify your core accomplishments and choose exactly the right language that will make your resume effective.

 Many resume writing services offer a free preliminary resume review.
 If you are looking for only brief feedback, consider submitting to TopResume, for example